HercOne/AGIPS/README.md

 ----------

-## Please Review the Issue Template for more information regarding how to improve the HERC Protocol.
+## Please Review the Issue Template for more information regarding how to improve the AGLD Protocol.

 ----------